 You may be tempted to wash oily rags and reuse them to avoid contributing to waste.
 While this is a commendable intent, washing stained rags would do more harm than good.
 Avoid washing materials that are covered in Oil Based Products.

-Re-using rags would mean you have to wash them first, and this process releases the toxic chemicals into your laundry & water systems.
-Washed rags also often get really hard/stiff, making them very difficult to use.
+Re-using rags would mean you have to wash them first, and this process releases the toxic chemicals into your laundry machine & water systems.
+Washed rags get really hard/stiff, making them very difficult or near impossible to re-use.

 It is important to know how to dispose of oil stain rags, brushes or materials safely as oil based products are highly flammable if not handled properly.
 Here are some important guidelines to remember to practice safe disposal of stain rags:

-- Do not pile rags or materials when they are wet with product
+- Do not pile rags OR materials on top of each other when they are wet with product

 - Do not throw your materials into a trash can until they have fully dried (could be up to 3 days)

 - Drying rags indoors is a dangerous practice.
 Choose an airy area outdoors instead, away from the sun or anything flammable.